Over-cleaning old master paintings has become fashionable. The damage is irreversible.

 The point is that even though most restorers are very professional, too many paintings are getting over-cleaned simply because dealers and art buyers alike expect the paintings to look like post cards.
 It’s a sign of the times and it is not limited to art; everything is supposed to look modern, fresh and above all: clean.

 Strangely enough, if a Lady Di dress comes up at auction, it is considered a crime to bring it to the dry cleaners.
-That would destroy its aura, (and clean out any DNA that may have been left by the once Royal Highness).
+That would destroy its aura, (and clean out any DNA that may have been left).

 But what do you think will happen to the aura of an old master painting that’s being over-cleaned?